Digital Twin Startup Funding 2022-2026

 SUMMARY

-This report analyzes every publicly disclosed equity round raised by pure-play digital twin companies between July 2025 and June 2026, a 12-month window where June 2026 is still in progress through June 8.
-We only kept rounds of $300K or more, and we excluded standalone 3D models, generic dashboards, and simulations that are not maintained as synchronized twins of real assets, systems, or processes.
+This report analyzes publicly disclosed equity rounds raised by pure-play digital twin companies between August 2025 and July 2026, using a strict definition of the digital twin market.
+We only kept rounds of $300K or more, and excluded standalone 3D models, generic dashboards, unsynchronized simulations, avatars, grants, debt, and undisclosed rounds.

 Market map chart showing top companies and startups in the digital twin market